 With the Monocoque design, the reel body serves as a stiff and distortion-proof frame, which is handy and compact at the same time.
-If offers more rigidity, more stability, and bigger gears.
-The Water Resistance is superb and Monocoque body offers more power and torque as a result.
+It offers more rigidity, more stability, and bigger gears.
+The Water Resistance is superb, and the Monocoque body offers more power and torque as a result.

-The reels also feature an all-aluminum frame and features Digigear technology.
-Compared to most of the competition, the gears are between 20% to 40% larger.
+The reels also feature an all-aluminum frame and feature Digigear technology.
 The gears also feature a larger tooth pattern, giving the gears a much longer gear life and durability than competitive reels.
 Tests reveal a gear life that is one to three times the length of competitive reels.

-Daiwa’s Automatic Tournament Drag uses an improved drag grease that exhibits a low viscosity at rest, yet becomes more viscous immediately after drag start up.
-This reduces initial drag start-up inertia and combined with the structural changes of the ATD Drag System results in a smoother drag from the initial hook up.
+Daiwa’s Automatic Tournament Drag uses an improved drag grease that exhibits a low viscosity at rest yet becomes more viscous immediately after drag starts up.
+This reduces initial drag startup inertia and, combined with the structural changes of the ATD Drag System, results in a smoother drag from the initial hook up.